Last modified 03/11/2026

 - 40% of HVAC technicians are recent immigrants (StatCan).

-- 3 out of 10 job offers in Canada donโt require a university degree (LinkedIn).
+- 3 out of 10 job offers in Canada don’t require a university degree (LinkedIn).

-- “highest-paying technical careers in Canada”
+- Where to study technical careers in Canada

-- “high-salary technical certifications in Canada”
+- Recognized technical institutes in Canada

 📌 Hashtags